EndangeredMassa/massa-labs/app/templates/resume-cv.md

 **Made Hard Calls for Quality:** Declared a "Code Yellow" for my team to stop product work to focus on a new test matrix that tests deployments across the dimensions: node version, framework version, and package manager.
 This allowed the company to deploy with confidence.

-**Hands-on Execution:** Executed as an individual contributor in addition to other responsibilties.
+**Hands-on Execution:** Executed as an individual contributor in addition to other responsibilities.
 Moved projects forward, made improvements to CI/CD, and improved IDE support.

 ### Tech Lead